-If your horse is fully vaccinated (completed a primary flu vaccine course) they should have good protection against disease.
-If your horses encounters flu, clinical signs will typically be much less severe, your horse would get better much faster and will also spread less virus, meaning other horses will be less likely to get sick.
+If your horse is fully vaccinated (completed a primary flu vaccine course and appropriately boosted), they should have good protection.
+If your horse encounters flu, clinical signs will typically be much less severe; your horse will get better faster and spread less virus, meaning other horses will be less likely to get sick.

-Flu commonly occurs shortly after the arrival of new horses onto a premises and yards should have protocols in place for quarantining new arrivals for a period of time (isolate for a minimum of 2 weeks, ideally 3 weeks) before mixing them with resident horses.
+Flu commonly occurs shortly after the arrival of new horses onto a premises.
+Yards should have protocols for quarantining new arrivals for at least 2 weeks (ideally 3 weeks) before they mix with resident horses.
 Before arrival, confirm the new horse is vaccinated against flu (at least had its primary course as a minimum) and discuss other infectious disease screening tests with your vet.
+Wash your hands between handling different horses and use designated equipment for each horse.

-Wash your hand between handling different horses and use designated equipment for each horse.
-Events are good places for the circulation of infectious diseases.
-When away from the yard, take your own equipment, including water buckets and water.
+Equine events are good places for the circulation of infectious diseases.
+When away from the yard, take your equipment, including bucket and water.
 Avoid communal areas and contact with other horses.
-Disinfect all equipment including your trailer when you arrive back at the yard.
+Disinfect all equipment, including your trailer, when you return to your yard.